Conflict Minerals Policy

 Related links: Himax Code of Conduct

-- More information on the latest EICC Conflict Minerals Reporting Template & Resources: http://www.conflictfreesourcing.org/conflict-minerals-reporting-template
+- More information on the latest RMI Conflict Minerals Reporting Template & Resources: https://www.conflictfreesourcing.org/conflict-minerals-reporting-template